Summer Adventure in the Hub

 We know, we know.
 Summer is all about soaking up all the time outdoors you can, whether that be visiting your annual campsite or trying something new and exciting.
 A "hub" is a center of activity, and the Adirondack Hub is no different.
 The Adirondack Hub is a basecamp, a gateway to epic, beautiful, and unique adventures that come in all sorts of shapes and sizes.
-There are canoes and peaceful lakes, boots and hiking trails, gravel roads made for riding, and lots and lots of camping opportunities.
+There are canoes and peaceful lakes, boots, and hiking trails, gravel roads made for riding, and lots and lots of camping opportunities.
 Does that sound good to you?
 It sounds good to us!
-After a long winter, it's time to dust off gear and backpacks and head to the Adirondack Hub, where your next adventure awaits.

 If you're ready for your next outdoor adventure, start planning a trip to the Adirondack Hub today!